 Bacteremia is a bacterial infection that has spread to the bloodstream.
 This is serious because it can cause a lot of harm to the body.
 It can spread to other organs, including the kidneys, brain, and lungs.
 Bacteremia that spreads and harms other parts of the body is called sepsis.

-Your healthcare provider will order lab and imaging tests, including blood cultures to check for bacteremia and to determine the type of bacteria that may be present.
-Antibiotics are often started before the results of the blood cultures are available.
+You will have lab tests and imaging tests.
+The lab tests will include blood cultures to check for bacteremia.
+They will help show the type of bacteria that you have.
+You will likely be given antibiotics before the results of the blood cultures are known.

-Bacteremia usually starts with a local infection, but it then spreads to the blood.
-Almost any type of infection can cause bacteremia, including a urinary tract infection, skin infection, gastrointestinal problem, surgical complication, or pneumonia.
+Bacteremia often starts with an infection in 1 area (local), but it then spreads to the blood.
+Almost any type of infection can cause bacteremia.
+This includes:

-At first symptoms may seem like any local infection or illness, but then they worsen.
-Symptoms of bacteremia can include:
+At first symptoms may seem like any local infection or illness.
+But then they get worse.
+Symptoms can include:

 Fever and chills